thinktandem/thinktandem.io/src/content/articles/lando-backdrop-civicrm.md

 Connecting to the Databases
 ---------------------------

-To connect your databases use the `lando info` command to get the details and then plug them into your favorite datbase management tool.
+To connect your databases use the `lando info` command to get the details and then plug them into your favorite database management tool.
 In this example I will use [Sequel Pro](https://www.sequelpro.com/).

 Here is a snippet of the `lando info` command output